JoepDriesen/Cardgame-Generator/README.md

 ```

 ### Contributing
 Contributions are very welcome!
-You can contribute in the following forms:
+You can contribute in the following ways:
 * Fix spelling errors
 * Translate cards into different languages
 * Propose new cards
 * Contribute card graphics (a standard art style for every card instead of stupid google pictures would be awesome)
 * Report card balance issues
+* Suggest a proper name

-### History
+### About

 In early 2010, some people on 4chan came up with a drinking game[*](http://knowyourmeme.com/memes/4chan-drinking-game-cards).
 While
 it seemed like a lot of fun, it looked very crappy, was generally only funny to people who were actually on